sjanhunen/dokimazo/papers/in-his-name-faithfulness.md

 > "Everyone then who hears these words of mine and does them will be like a wise man who built his house on the rock.
 And the rain fell, and the floods came, and the winds blew and beat on that house, but it did not fall, because it had been founded on the rock.
 And everyone who hears these words of mine and does not do them will be like a foolish man who built his house on the sand.
 [Mat 7:24-26 ESV]

-Works built without a solid foundaation on God's Will will not last.
+Works built without a solid foundation on God's Will will not last.
 Notice that this is building and works are in view.
 If anything, this is using God's name in vain.
 It like taking something He has given for a purpose and squandering it on something that won't last.

 In Ephesians, Paul has something to say about wisdom and foolishness that resonates with the lesson of the wise and foolish builders.